crsl4/phylogenetics-class/lecture-notes/lecture3.md

 git pull --ff-only  ## pull commits avoiding merge issues
 ```

+{: .highlight }
-# Summary until this point
+Summary until this point
 - git basics
   - git add
   - git commit
   - git push
 - git can be used nicely via the terminal, but there are interfaces (e.g. within RStudio or VSCode) that can be more interactive than the terminal
-- we want to work off a text file (or md file), and use the git basics to have our github version updated at all moment
+- We want to work off a text file (or md file), and use the git basics to have our github version updated at all moment